 And when it becomes part of your identity, it can show up as self-righteousness, especially if you constantly seek recognition for your selflessness.

-Again, whether you are selfish or selfless depends on a lot of factors, including how your choices affect other people, how your choices are perceived by others, and how you perceive your own choices.
+Whether you are selfish or selfless depends on a lot of factors, including how your choices affect other people, how others perceive your choices, and how you perceive your own choices.

 Self-Care Fatigue

-But there’s yet another layer that needs to be considered when it comes to the negativity surrounding self-care.
+But there’s yet another layer to consider when it comes to the negativity surrounding self-care.
 It’s possible that on a cultural level we’re experiencing some self-care fatigue.

 One reason self-care may be so misunderstood is that there’s not a universally accepted definition of it.
 That would explain the differing perspectives and opinions.

 LivingUpp defines self-care as a preventive health strategy involving actions and behaviors that improve, restore, or maintain good health.
-Essentially, self-care is everything you do between doctor’s appointments, and it’s been estimated that 80% of all health-related care is, indeed, self-care.
+Essentially, self-care is everything you do between doctor’s appointments to care for your health.

-But the truth is, how you define self-care will ultimately determine if, when, and how often you practice it.
-At an individual level, self-care is deeply connected to your core values and beliefs, which is why it can feel so paradoxical at times.
+How you define self-care will ultimately determine if (and when and how often) you practice it.
+Self-care is deeply connected to your core values and beliefs, which is why it can feel so paradoxical at times.

 In your search for answers about how to define self-care for yourself, you’ll no doubt encounter articles that address “real” self-care and “true” self-care and the “right way” to practice self-care.